mulchy/MEAN-guide/README.md

 <script src="/assets/scripts/client.min.js" type="text/javascript"></script>
 ```

-The first line brings in Angular, and the second brings in our Client Side app code.
+The first line brings in Angular, and the second brings in our client side code.
 Let's go ahead and give this a build so we know things are working OK.
 If everything is working OK, we can check our 'sources' tab in our inspector in Chrome and see both Angular and our client min files loading up.
 Once you confirm that things look good, let's go ahead and shut down the server.

 Head back over to the index.html file and let's change our opening HTML tag to:
 ```